Azure/terraform-azurerm-avm-res-web-staticsite/examples/standard/README.md

 <!-- BEGIN_TF_DOCS -->
-# Default example
+# Standard example

-This deploys the module as a Free SKU Static Web App.
+This deploys the module as a Standard SKU Static Web App.

 ```hcl
 terraform {